tsgrgo/windows-update-disabler/README.md

 ⚡ The one-click way to disable auto updates for good, without leaving leftover stuff running in the background.

 > [!WARNING]
-> Before you run this script, you must check if Windows is fully updated and isn't currently installing or downloading updates!
+> Before running this script, ensure that Windows is fully updated and not currently installing or downloading updates!
+Interrupting an update could result in breaking your Windows installation!

 ## How to Use

-Simple!
+### Simple!

+1. **Clone or Download:**

-1. Clone this repository or download it as a ZIP file and extract it.
+    - Clone this repository using `git clone https://github.com/tsgrgo/windows-update-disabler.git` or download it as a ZIP file and extract it.

+2. **Check for Active Updates:**

-2. Check if there are no updates currently being installed!
-(Settings > Update & Security > Windows Update)
+    - Ensure there are no updates currently being installed.
+Navigate to **Settings > Update & Security > Windows Update** and verify.
-3. Run "disable updates.bat" and Windows will never update automatically again.

-You can run "enable updates.bat" to undo the changes and allow Windows to update automatically again.

-## Recommended Way of Updating
+3. **Run the Script:**

+    - Execute `disable updates.bat`.
+This will disable automatic Windows updates.

+4. **Re-enable Updates (Optional):**
+    - If you need to allow automatic updates again, run `enable updates.bat`.
+This is a complete inverse function of `disable updates.bat` and will undo all the changes it did.

+## How to Update Manually

+Regular updates are recommended for security.
+To update manually:

+1. **Enable Updates:**

-1. Run "enable updates.bat" to re-enable Windows Update
+    - Run `enable updates.bat` to re-enable Windows Update.

+2. **Perform Updates:**

-2. Update Windows from settings (Settings > Update & Security > Windows Update)
+    - Navigate to **Settings > Update & Security > Windows Update** and install available updates.

-3. Run "disable updates.bat"
+3. **Disable Updates Again:**
+    - After updating, run `disable updates.bat` again to disable automatic updates.

-## Manually Update Windows
+## Using the Update Service Temporarily

-Tested for Windows 10 only:
+Some applications, like Microsoft Store, depend on the Windows Update service.
+To temporarily enable the service:

+1. **Enable Update Service:**

-1. Run "manual update.bat" to re-enable Windows Update Service (which is essential for installing updates)
+    - Run `use update service.bat` to re-enable the Windows Update Service.

-2. Download the [Windows 10 Update Assistant](https://www.microsoft.com/software-download/windows10) from the official Microsoft website and use it to install updates.
-3. After updating, uninstall the assistant
-4. Rerun the disabler script
+2. **Use Dependent Applications:**

+    - You can now use applications that require the update service.

+3. **Disable Update Service Again:**
+    - Once done, run `disable updates.bat` to disable the update service again.

 ## What It Does

+The script performs the following actions to disable automatic updates:

--   Disables the Windows Update Service (wuauserv).
+-   Disables the **Windows Update Service (wuauserv)**.
--   Disables the Update Orchestrator Service (UsoSvc).
+-   Disables the **Update Orchestrator Service (UsoSvc)**.
--   Disables the Windows Update Medic Service (WaaSMedicSvc).
+-   Disables the **Windows Update Medic Service (WaaSMedicSvc)**.
 -   Disables all update-related scheduled tasks.
--   Disallows auto-updates through registry changes.
+-   Applies registry changes to prevent auto-updates.

 ## Why is PsExec Needed?